 The North Nevada corridor also serves as a truck route between Fillmore Street and Garden of the Gods Road and then north to its connection with I-25.
 Given the currently high proportion of industrial uses in the corridor that rely on truck access, this function is likely to remain for the foreseeable future.
-This may need to be revisited as the character of the area is likely to evolve over time in response to changes in the land use mix along the corridor.
+This may need to be revisited as the character of the area is likely to change over time in response to the planned realignment of the land use mix in the corridor.